-Although the weather has been very cool and wet since we arrived in Umbria just two weeks ago, I am still doing my best to visit as many local outdoor markets as I can fit into our busy days.
-I thoroughly enjoying visiting the markets, particularly those with abundant fresh fruits and vegetables although I find myself drawn to buy too much of everything, particularly since there are just two of us at home to cook for.
-The one interesting green that I hesitated buying recently is called agretti here in Umbria.
+I thoroughly enjoy visiting the outdoor markets here in Umbria in the spring, though I find myself often buying too much of everything, particularly since there are just two of us at home to cook for.
+The one interesting spring green that I hesitated buying is called agretti here in Umbria.
 It’s appearance is similar to a bunch of chives tied together with sandy roots intact.
-Now I have never heard of agretti before, but this vegetable did remind me of a green I used to buy when we lived in Milan called Barba di Frate over 15 years ago, and when asked, the vegetable vendor said that yes indeed they were the same vegetable.
-So, in my apparent need to buy and cook every vegetable I can get my hands on, I bought two bunches to bring home to for dinner.
+Now I have never heard of agretti before I moved to Umbria, but this vegetable did remind me of a green I used to buy when we lived in Milan called Barba di Frate over 20 years ago, and when asked, the vegetable vendor said that yes indeed they were the same vegetable.
+So, in my apparent need to buy and cook every vegetable I can get my hands on, I bought two bunches to bring home for dinner.

 Agretti, also known as monk’s beard in England, is a marsh grass that prefers to grow near the water in salty conditions.
 It has a vibrant “green” flavor, and it’s texture holds up well to being sauteed and best of all it is very good for you!
 Agretti can be eaten raw when very young, but it is most commonly boiled and eaten as a leafy vegetable and it is recommended that you cook it in boiling water until the leaves soften but the greens still retain some crunch to the bite.